TV anchor apologizes after comparing black cohost to a gorilla

 (CNN)A morning TV anchor in Oklahoma apologized a day after likening her black cohost to a gorilla.

-Alex Housden said a gorilla at the Oklahoma City Zoo "kind of looks like you" to her colleague, Jason Hackett, at the end of a feature on KOCO-TV on Thursday.
+Alex Housden said a gorilla at the Oklahoma City Zoo "kind of looks like you" to her colleague, Jason Hackett, at the end of a feature on KOCO-TV, a CNN affiliate, on Thursday.

 She addressed what she called hurtful comments on the next day's show.